nais/doc/tenants/nav/security/auth/idporten.md

 **If unspecified, the sidecar will use `idporten-loa-high` as the default value.**

-The sidecar will also validate and enforce that the user's current authenticated session has a level that **matches or exceeds** the application's configured level.
+The sidecar automatically validates and enforces the user's authentication level **matches or exceeds** the application's configured level.
 The user's session is marked as unauthenticated if the level is _lower_ than the configured level.

 Example: